 These will lean heavily towards aspec representation; I’ve been seeking that out recently.
 (I also feel more comfortable recommending it because it’s my own rep.) However, a couple of these have a main f/f pairing, and one has a main m/m pairing.
 All but the last two have trans characters.

 - The Mangoverse books by Shira Glassman is a very Jewish fantasy series.
 The first book is The Second Mango, which features an adorable f/f couple and a demi woman.
 There are more queer couples and characters later in the series.
-This is generally called YA, I think, and it’s wonderfully fluffy.
-(This was part of my post-quals happy reading.)
+This is wonderfully fluffy.
+(It was part of my post-quals happy reading.)

 - Chameleon Moon by Roanna Sylver.
 This is the most hopeful dystopia you’ll ever find, and it has a lot of queerness and some ace and aro characters.
 I think only one is explicitly aspec on page here, but the conversation about asexuality was everything I wanted, and several others have been confirmed by the author.
 There are more on-page aspec characters in the second book in the series.